 The Big Kiss in Venice

 In Venice the biggest outdoor celebration takes place in Saint Mark’s Square.
-There’s lots of live music and a big communal kiss in the square at the stroke of midnight as the bells ring in the campanile, followed by a toast and a big fireworks display over the Grand Canal.
+There’s lots of live music and a big communal kiss in the square at the stroke of midnight as the bells ring in the campanile, followed by a toast and a big fireworks display over the Grand Canal from near the Doge’s Palace.
+Fireworks will be visible from many places in Venice, especially along the Grand Canal or on the bridges.
 Note that boots are recommended in case of high water.
 You can watch the celebrations of the Pizza San Marco webcam.
-The big group kiss and celebration are also usually held in Piazza Ferretto in Mestre.
+A special New Year’s Eve concert is held at La Fenice Opera House (3 nights, Dec 29-31) and parties and special dinners will be held throughout the city.

 Huge Fireworks Display in Naples